- Clackamas Rotary Club delivering dictionaries to schools.

 What are District Grants?

 District Grants may be used for local community or international projects.
-They are intended for smaller projects and do not require an international partner, but still requires active Rotarian involvement.
+They are intended for smaller projects and do not require an international partner, but still require active Rotarian involvement.

 Who can apply?